 This last recipe is for breakfast and is packed with nutrients!
 It will definitely fuel you and your kids until lunchtime while also having the sweet taste that I crave in the morning.
 Check out this oatmeal from The Recipe Rebel.

 Is anyone else writing notes in their meal planner for new ingredients to buy next week?
-If you’re still looking for more Fall inspiration, check out our Just Homemaking Fall/Cool Weather Pinterest boards!
+If you’re still looking for more Fall inspiration, check out our Just Homemaking Fall Pinterest board.

-Please let us know in the comments what food you’re looking forward to making as the weather cools off!
+Please let us know in the comments what food you’re looking forward to making for your kids as the weather cools off!
 We would love to hear about your favorites!